Herbalife quarterly profit beats Street

 Third-quarter earnings rose to $117.8 million, or 1.04 per share, from 108.0 million, or 87 cents per share, a year earlier.

-Herbalife, which competes with Weight Watchers, Nutrisystem and Medifast Inc, said sales for the quarter rose 14 percent to $1 billion.
+Herbalife, which competes with Weight Watchers (WTW.N), Nutrisystem (NTRI.O) and Medifast Inc (MED.N), said sales for the quarter rose 14 percent to $1 billion.

 Analysts on average had expected the company to post earnings of $1.01 per share on revenue of $996.9 million, according to Thomson Reuters I/B/E/S.